 Education in Germany, including primary and secondary schools as well as tertiary education, is government-funded.
 This means that most universities in Germany do not charge tuition fees.

 University fees for German public universities

 In 2013, Lower Saxony was the last German federal state to scrap tuition fees after they were re-introduced in 2006 as part of a short-lived experiment.
-With the exception of Baden-Württemberg (see below), all public universities in Germany are free to attend at bachelor, master’s and doctorate level.
+With the exception of Baden-Württemberg (see below), almost all public universities in Germany are free to attend at bachelor, master’s and doctorate level.

 Semester fees (Semesterbeitrag)

 Students do have to pay administrative fees (Semesterbeitrag) of around 150 to 250 euros per semester.
 This money goes towards subsidising student accommodation and canteens.
 It also entitles you to membership at the students’ union, a travel card for public transportation and access to university sports facilities.